PeterKassenaar/voorbeeldenTypeScript/README.md

 # voorbeeldenTypeScript
-Examples and demo's on the training TypeScript  (internationally acclaimed trainer Peter Kassenaar).
+Examples and demo's on the training TypeScript by internationally acclaimed trainer Peter Kassenaar.

 For more information, or training at your location, please contact info@kassenaar.com